palantir/gradle-consistent-versions/README.md

 ### Why Not Use BOMs?

+The main drive away from BOMs or inter-project constraints is to enable version alignment even on downgrade via `force` or `strictly` constraints.

-Traditional BOMs have limitations:
+Traditional BOMs have some further limitations:
 - **Require a separate published project** to host the BOM
-- **Only provide recommendations**—consumers can still end up with mismatched versions during downgrades
 - **Must be explicitly imported** by every consumer

 This plugin: